Last Updated on

 There are plenty of accessories and features that help to enhance filtration efficiency.
 There are three filter pads, activated carbon, a coarse filter sponge, ceramic rings, as well as bio-balls.

-Anyone that has used cylinder-shaped filters before will have an easy time when working with this one.
+Anyone that has used canister filters before will have an easy time when working with this one.
 Luckily, there is a user manual to guide you on how to set it up accordingly.
 The intake tube height is adjustable by the way.

 - It runs quietly